1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 fs.writeFileSync(public + '/sitemap.xml', templates['sitemap.xml'](posts))
 ```

-Read post path and write to `public/`
+Read post path and write to `public/`.
+This is the heart of the program

 ```javascript
 function parsePost(path){